Storage and Email Transformation Project

 Why Services are Changing

-Over 2024 and 2025, we will make changes to email based both on changes to how email is used and on our duty to ensure responsible fiscal stewardship as cost changes impacts our services.
+Over 2024 and 2025, we will make changes to email based both on changes to how email is used and to uphold our commitment to responsible fiscal stewardship as cost adjustments impact our offeringss.
 Reasons for these changes include:

 • Vendor changes to the cost structure of email and storage